Masmblr/map-prometheus_src.dpkdir/README.md

 ---
 17.11.2024:

--Small update to the middle area: The Human Base (H, blue) is located in the upper left area, and the Alien Base (A, red)  <br />
-in the lower right area.
+-Small update to the middle area: The Human Base (H, blue) is located in the upper left area, and the Alien Base (A, red) in the lower right area.
 Each base has 3 entrances.
 The fourth can be considered shared.
 The areas with pink texture are paths that can be unlocked.

 ![Screenshot](img/unvanquished_2024-11-17_192853_000.jpg)